pes18fan/codedump/README.md

 Implementations of various numerical methods in C. Also done in college.

-### python

-The result of me learning various Python libraries.
-Take the form of Jupyter Notebooks.
-Some of these were used for college things.

 ### web

 Some simple programs I wrote a long time back when I was first learning the